The library collection at the Elling Eide Center Research Library and Preserve is available by appointment only.

 Situated on a beautiful 72-acre waterfront preserve on Little Sarasota Bay, the Center’s research library houses more than 60,000 volumes covering every period of Chinese history from ancient times to the modern era and an extensive collection of more than 300 scholarly journals from around the world.
 Areas of concentration include medieval China from the fourth through tenth centuries, pre-modern peoples and languages of Central and Inner Asia, and poetry of the Tang Dynasty, a field in which Elling O. Eide made a significant and lasting scholarly mark.
 Holdings are in Chinese, Uyghur, English, Japanese, Korean, Russian, German, and French.

 Applications are reviewed on a rolling basis.
-Positions are available year round, including summer.
+Positions are available year-round, including summer.
 The duration of stay is flexible and should be determined by the research and writing agenda of the applicant.

 Prospective Visiting Scholar and Researcher Prerequisites:

 Visiting Scholars must hold a Ph.D. or MFA and have a teaching position at a university.
+Visiting scholars should be working on a defined research project that makes use of the Center’s library holdings.

 Visiting Graduate Researchers must be currently enrolled in a degree-seeking graduate program and be in the research and writing stage of their thesis or dissertation.